 There is growing concern about the extent teachers are becoming involved in the administration of various medicines to pupils.
 INTO is aware of cases whereby members are being requested to administer serious forms of medication, which in normal circumstances would require some degree of medical knowledge or experience.
 Principals and teachers generally do their utmost for children who are ill and are motivated by the desire to protect the safety and welfare of any child in their care.

-|•||about instances where it is not appropriate to administer medicines to pupils;|
+- about instances where it is not appropriate to administer medicines to pupils;

-|•||about the limitations of any "requirements" which may be made of them.|
+- about the limitations of any "requirements" which may be made of them.

-Teachers will always be prepared to help when an accident or an emergency situation arises eg., when a child has a serious accident and parents need to be contacted or an ambulance called.
+Teachers will always be prepared to help when an accident or an emergency arises e.g., when a child has a serious accident and parents need to be contacted or an ambulance called.
 INTO recommends that procedures to deal with such emergency situations are clear and are made clear to staff and parents.

-The Education and Library Boards, the CCMS and other employers have the primary responsibility for the safety and health of pupils.
+Employers have the primary responsibility for the safety and health of pupils.
 It is essential that detailed guidance is issued by employing authorities to all schools, clarifying the areas of responsibility for medicines, together with the procedure to operate should there be a need for medication to be administered within a school.

 Teachers’ Professional Duty